tarwn/lessthandot-hugo/blogs/content/posts/2010-05-20-virtual-lab-creating-a-basic-sql-2008-r2.md

 </div>

 <div class="hint">
-  The “standard” store corresponds to the initial folder that VMWare generates when you first install it.
-By default this is “C:Virtual Machines” for Windows.
+  The "standard" store corresponds to the initial folder that VMWare generates when you first install it.
+By default this is "C:Virtual Machines" for Windows.
 </div>

 The next step, once the VM is added, is to modify some of the settings.
 This basic VM was created with 4GB of memory, bridged networking, and an optical disk pointing to the Windows 2008 R2 ISO.
 These settings were to optimize the installation process, but now we should modify them to fit the needs of our new system.
 The optical disk will be pointed to the ISO for the SQL Server installation disk and the memory will be reduced to a more reasonable value.
 The network will remain in bridged mode until virtual network management is addressed in a later post.